 The National Asthma Education and Prevention Program (NAEPP) has defined asthma as a chronic inflammatory disorder of the airways in which many cells and cellular elements play a role.
 In susceptible individuals, inflammation may cause recurrent episodes of wheezing, breathlessness, chest tightness, and coughing.
 These episodes are usually associated with airflow obstruction that is often reversible either spontaneously or with treatment.
 The inflammation also causes an increase in bronchial hyper-responsiveness to a variety of stimuli.
-An estimated 20 million Americans suffer from asthma which accounts for one-quarter (two million) of all emergency room visits in the U.S. each year.
+An estimated 20 million Americans suffer from asthma, which accounts for approximately one-quarter (two million) of all emergency room visits in the United States each year.
+In the content of the strength of

-Studies have demonstrated the efficacy of inhaled corticosteroids (ICS) in improving lung function, reducing symptoms, reducing frequency and severity of exacerbations, and improving the quality of life (QoL) of patients with asthma.
-Based on this evidence, the 2007 National Heart, Lung, and Blood Institute, National Institutes of Health (NHLBI, NIH) Global Initiative for Asthma (GINA) state that "inhaled glucocorticoids are the preferred treatment for patients with persistent asthma at all levels of severity".
-To help health care professionals bridge the gap between current knowledge and practice, the NHLBI's NAEPP has prepared clinical guidelines for the management of asthma.
+Studies have demonstrated the efficacy of glucocorticoids or inhaled corticosteroids (ICS) in improving lung function, reducing symptoms, reducing frequency and severity of exacerbations, and improving the quality of life (QoL) of patients with asthma.
+15,16,17,18,19 The 2007 National Heart, Lung, and Blood Institute, National Institutes of Health (NHLBI, NIH) and Global Initiative for Asthma (GINA) state that inhaled glucocorticoids are currently the most effective anti-inflammatory medications for the treatment of persistent asthma.
+However, there is marked individual variability of responsiveness to ICS and because of this and the recognized poor adherence to treatment with ICS, many patients will require higher doses to achieve full therapeutic benefit.
+To reach clinical control, add-on therapy with another class of controller is preferred over increasing the dose of ICS.
+There is, however, a clear relationship between the dose of ICS and the prevention of severe acute exacerbations of asthma.
+Therefore, some patients with severe asthma may benefit from long-term treatment with higher doses of ICS.
 An updated guideline is also available for the treatment of asthma in pregnancy.